 What happens at a seminar?

 We invite 25 people to our Self Help Courses, which last for an hour and a half each week for 6 weeks.
-When you arrive there will be chairs set out in rows facing a projector/screen.
 These are normally facilitated by two practitioners who will teach you a range of different skills and techniques based on Cognitive Behavioural Therapy.
 You will not be asked to introduce yourself or share your story.
 The practitioners may guide group discussions about the techniques, but any interaction is voluntary.

 Our 12 Week CBT Seminars are run by one of our Cognitive Behavioural Therapists, in groups of 12 or less.
 In these you may learn more advanced CBT techniques or just have more time and support to master the techniques talked about previously.
 There is more opportunity to interact within these groups, but again this is voluntary.